 Reporting for a Small Practice (15 or Fewer Clinicians)

 • Report one patient that meets the quality action criteria for six quality measures.

 • Use a tool like MIPSPRO Basic that allows you to filter measures by specialty or commonly billed codes to simplify measure selection.

 • Submit at the TIN-level (as a group) if you have 2+ clinicians.

-1. Verify your eligibility using the participation status look-up tool provided by CMS.
+1. Verify your eligibility using the participation status look-up tool.

 This tool spits out a full eligibility report for any input NPI, allowing you to see if you have to report MIPS this year, which TINs you are (and are not) eligible to report under and whether or not that TIN qualifies as a small practice.

 2. Identify six quality measures that apply to at least one patient your practice.